 Landowners and the Nature Conservancy surrounding the North Fork of the Poudre River will benefit from additional year-round water flow in the river.

-Water supply projects in the United States can take decades, from the beginning of permitting to the end of construction.
+Water supply projects in the United States can take decades from the beginning of permitting to the end of construction.

 Fort Collins began the permitting process in 2006, and the reservoir cannot be enlarged until all permits are obtained.
 Permits are issued by the U.S. Army Corps of Engineers (Corps) and other federal, state and local agencies.
 The length of time needed to obtain all permits is uncertain and driven by the permitting agencies.
 Learn more about the permitting process.

 Once a permit is issued, the schedule for design and construction of the project will be more certain.
 Design and construction of the project will take several years.
-Fort Collins Utilities hopes to begin constructing the project in 2024, with enlarged Halligan operations by 2026.

 The Halligan Water Supply Project and the Northern Integrated Supply Project (NISP) are two separate water supply projects.
 The Halligan Water Supply Project is proposed by the City of Fort Collins and includes expanding an existing reservoir near Livermore on the North Fork of the Poudre River.
 NISP is sponsored by Northern Water on behalf of 15 northern Front Range water providers, including 11 communities and four water districts, some of which surround Fort Collins Utilities' water service area.
 NISP includes Glade Reservoir, which is often confused with Halligan because it also is located near Livermore.